OnPositive/aml/raml2java.md

 * `outputFolder` - folder to write Java files
 * `<ramlFiles><value>`path to raml file`</value></ramlFiles>` - list of RAML files to process

+###Serialization Annotations

+* `gsonSupport` - if set to true raml2java will generate annotations required for serialization/deserialization with gson. default false
+* `jacksonSupport` - if set to true raml2java will generate annotations required for serialization/deserialization with jackson. default true
+* `jaxbSupport` - if set to true raml2java will generate annotations required for serialization/deserialization with jaxb. default true

+###Types representation

+* `containerStrategyCollection` - allows to configure default strategy for representing array types.
+By default array types are represented with lists.
+Setting to false will map array types to Java arrays
+* `integerFormat` - allows to configure default representation for `integer` type.
+Valid values: `INT,LONG,BIGINT`.
+Default `INT`.
+* `numberFormat`- allows to configure default representation for `number` type.
+Valid values: `DOUBLE,BIGDECIMAL`.
+Default `DOUBLE`
+* `wrappedTypesStrategy` - allows to choose strategy for wrrapping number and boolean types.
+Valid values: `NONE,OPTIONAL,ALWAYS`.
+Default `NONE`
+* `addGenerated` - allows to choose if `Generated` annotation should be added to generated Java types.
+Default `true`

+###Annotations processing

+* `annotationNamespacesToSkipDefinition` - allows to configure namespaces for annotation types which should not be defined by RAML2Java generator (assumed as preexisting)
+* `annotationNamespacesToSkipReference` - allows to configure namespaces of  annotation  which should not be translated to Java code
+* `annotationIdsToSkipDefinition`  - allows to configure ids of  annotation types (simple or including namespace) which should not be defined by RAML2Java generator (assumed as preexisting)
+* `annotationIdsToSkipReference` - allows to configure ids of  annotation  which should not be translated to Java code
+* `skipAllAnnotationDefinitions` - shortcut to prevent tool from annotation types generation
+* `skipAllAnnotationReferences` - shortcut to prevent tool from annotations generation

 #Examples

 There are following example projects at this moment: